If You Have Bone Cancer

 What will happen after treatment?

-You’ll be glad once treatment is over.
-But it can be hard not to worry about cancer coming back.
-Even when cancer never comes back, people still worry about it.
-For years after treatment ends, you will need to see your cancer doctor.
-Be sure to go to all of these follow-up visits.
-You might have exams, blood tests, scans, x-rays, and maybe other tests to see if the cancer has come back.
+You will need to see your cancer care team for years after treatment ends.
+Be sure to go to all of your follow-up visits.
+You might have exams, blood tests, scans, x-rays, or other tests to see if the cancer has come back and check for late effects of cancer treatments.

 Amputation (am-pyoo-TAY-shun): Surgery to remove part or all of a limb (an arm or leg)